 Preventing air leaks in the crawl space improves your home’s energy efficiency, reduces the carbon footprint, and saves on monthly energy bills.

 We’ve successfully insulated crawl spaces in new and existing homes for more than 15 years across Michigan’s lower peninsula.
 Our consultative project managers, highly skilled crews, and helpful office staff have a mission to guide you through the whole process with ease.
 Our work also comes standard with a lifetime warranty.

 For the spray foam to do its job properly, the old fiberglass insulation will need to be removed.
 Our removal crew will roll up the old fiberglass, placing it in large bags, and then dispose of it.
 It’s a dirty job, but our removal crews are experts at getting the space nice and ready for the spray foam insulation installation.

-If there is ductwork and mechanicals present in the crawl space, we recommend laying plastic down on the ground and then spraying the crawl space walls as well as the rim joist.
+If there are ductwork and mechanicals present in the crawl space, we recommend laying plastic down on the ground and then spraying the crawl space walls as well as the rim joist.
 Doing this will seal off the foundation of your home, allowing the crawl space to be around the same temperature as the rest of the home.

 An added bonus of this installation method is that the heat from the mechanicals in the crawl space will move freely through the floors, adding even more comfort.

-If there is no mechanicals or ductwork present in the crawl space, crews would instead spray the crawl space ceiling to air seal the crawl space completely from the rest of the home.
+If there are no mechanicals or ductwork present in the crawl space, crews would instead spray the crawl space ceiling to air seal the crawl space completely from the rest of the home.

 Want to compare all insulation options for the crawl space?
 Learn about the pros and cons of the most common insulation materials for crawl spaces, including fiberglass and spray foam.